BrightSky-OSSDO/McVersionManager/README.md

 # McVersionManager
 A program for managing multiple versions of Minecraft Bedrock Edition.

-Minecraft Bedrock Edition currently lacks a built-in way to install multiple versions for some reason, despite being added to the Minecraft Launcher not long ago, so I created a program for that myself.
+Minecraft Bedrock Edition currently lacks a built-in way to install multiple versions for some reason, so I created McVersionManager for doing just that.

 # Disclaimer
 McVersionManager was neither created by nor endorsed by Mojang Studios or Microsoft.
 It was created by BrightSky OSSDO.